 Comprising 63 acres in Lorain County, Oberlin Prairie boasts a huge assortment of native plants, including 600 types of wildflower plants, as well as a variety of different habitats that have provided homes for native species and opportunities for scientific research going back to the 19th century.
 It also has historical significance, as a stop on the Underground Railroad and the home of anti-slavery freedom fighter John A. Copeland, Jr.

-Previously known as Bloomfield Swamp, Sugar Island Preserve is a nearly-completed restoration, including 300 acres of protected wetlands.
+Previously known as Bloomfield Swamp, Grand Valley Ranch is a nearly-completed restoration, including 300 acres of protected wetlands.
 In addition to wetland, the property, when complete and open to the public, will feature swamps, marshes, mature forests and wet meadows.

 Looking to learn more about our special projects in progress?
 Reach out to us today!